mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Segment move
     :kbd:`Shift` +  |mouseleft| + drag on a segment of the mesh.
 Free patch deform:
     |mouseleft| + drag on an empty area inside the mesh.
-This will allow you to intuitively adjust a segment by just cliking anywhere and dragging.
+This will allow you to intuitively adjust a segment by just clicking anywhere and dragging.
 The whole segment will then adjust all its control points around the point of the cursor.
 Split mesh or Move/Delete split:
   - :kbd:`Ctrl` + :kbd:`Alt` + |mouseleft| + drag on a border segment to split the mesh
   - :kbd:`Ctrl` + :kbd:`Alt` + |mouseleft| + drag on a node to change the split